mahimarawat0707/Leetcode-problem-/3541. Find Most Frequent Vowel and Consonant/readme.md

-3541.
+# 3541.
 Find Most Frequent Vowel and Consonant
-Easy
-Topics
-premium lock icon
-Companies
-Hint

 You are given a string s consisting of lowercase English letters ('a' to 'z').

 Your task is to: